dachiefjustice/vm-vulnlab/README.md

 You should run this on a computer with least 6GB of RAM (8GB+ is better).
 By default the VM uses 3GB of RAM.
 You can adjust this via the [`Vagrantfile`](Vagrantfile) `v.memory` variable.

 ### Plugin Installation: vagrant-reload
-The first time you run `vagrant up` you may be prompted to install the `vagrant-reload` plugin.
-This is required for automated VM setup.
-You can accept the plugin installation, and then continue VM setup after installing:
+The first time you run `vagrant up` you may be prompted to install the [`vagrant-reload` plugin](https://github.com/aidanns/vagrant-reload).
+This is required for automated VM setup, so accept the plugin installation prompt and then continue afterwards:
 ```sh
 vagrant up --provision
 ```

 ## Enabling Vulnerable Applications
 **Vulnerable applications are NOT automatically launched** for security reasons.
 To launch a vulnerable application:
 1. **Enable the application**: uncomment the relevant `use_app_name: true` line in [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) and save the file.
-You can also change the port(s) it uses in this file by uncommenting and editing `appname_host_port*`.
+Make a mental note of the port it uses, or change the app's port(s) by uncommenting and editing the relevant `appname_host_port*` line(s).
 2. **Deploy the application**: run `vagrant up --provision` to deploy the changes.
 This will create a directory for the application in the VM under `/home/vagrant/app-name`, and prepare the application to be launched.
 3. **Launch the application**:
 ```sh